decorator-factory/typing-tips/docs/tutorial/3-generic-functions/index.md

 numbers = pick_option([1, 2, 3], [4, 5])
 reveal_type(numbers)  # object
 ```
 Unfortunately, `fruit`, `number`, and `numbers` are all inferred to be `object`.
-This
-is annoying, because doing `fruit + "!"` or `numbers[0]` will produce an error, even though
+This is annoying, because doing `fruit + "!"` or `numbers[0]` will produce a
-you know it's fine at runtime.
-That's because type checkers don't understand that the types
+type checking error, even though you know it's fine at runtime.
+That's because type checkers don't understand that the types of `option1`, `option2`
-of `option1`, `option2` and the returned value are linked in some way.
+and the returned value are linked in some way.

 You can solve this by introducing a _type variable_ to the function signature:
 ```py